hlflanagan/fedidcg/Federated Identity Community Group Charter.md

 (and not in mailing list discussions).
 This is to ensure contributions can be tracked through a software tool.

-Meetings may be restricted to Community Group participants, but a public summary or minutes must be posted to the group's public mailing list, or to a GitHub issue if the group uses GitHub.
+Meetings may be restricted to community group participants, but a public summary or minutes must be posted to the group's public mailing list, or to a GitHub issue if the group uses GitHub.